The Worst of Perth

 The Worst of Perth is a WordPress blog that claims to be "...a showcase of the worst examples of architecture, design, culture and humanity in Perth, Western Australia".
 It publishes images of what it believes to be poor graphic design and art, "strange" buildings, bizarre gardens and churches and ill-conceived advertising.

 Andrew McDonald, an employee of Curtin University and a part-time comedian, began the blog on 29 September 2007 with a post on the Peninsula Tavern in suburban Maylands.
 The building was judged to be Worst-worthy due to its bland render, poor-taste interior and palm trees.

 The media soon showed interest in the blog.
-McDonald was interviewed by 720 ABC Perth Drive broadcaster Russell Woolf on 5 October 2007, and the blog experienced a jump in viewers when it was featured in The Sunday Times' STM on 28 October 2007.
+McDonald was interviewed by ABC Radio Perth Drive broadcaster Russell Woolf on 5 October 2007, and the blog experienced a jump in viewers when it was featured in The Sunday Times' STM on 28 October 2007.
 McDonald has also been interviewed by The Australian newspaper, national ABC youth radio network Triple J and ABC Radio Perth Mornings broadcaster Geoff Hutchison.

 On 5 December 2007 McDonald claimed the blog "won its first public art scalp" when the Lord Mayor of Perth, Lisa Scaffidi, announced a 7.5 t limestone sculpture would be removed from outside the Perth railway station.
 The West Australian quoted Scaffidi as being "embarrassed" about the artwork (commonly known as the Youth of Perth sculpture) when she saw it on The Worst of Perth.
 In the previous month the blog, in a post titled "The First Level of Hell", had described the sculpture as a "monstrosity" that had "been plopped next to Perth’s main railway station for 20 years".
 The sculpture was removed on 19 March to Gomboc Gallery in Perth's Swan Valley.